 - Heinz ketchup

-- Muir Glen ketchup and chunky tomato sauce
+- Muir Glen chunky tomato sauce (Muir Glen ketchup image has since been removed)

 - Hunt’s ketchup

-- Organicville Organic (look closely at the far left bottle in the top image taken from the Tainz site)
+- Organicville Organic (the image has now been removed from the Tainz site)

 - Sir Kensington ketchup